k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 # Environment Permission Sets Tab

-TDM environment permission sets are set at the environment level and assigned to testers.
+TDM environment permission sets can be added at the environment level and assigned to users or Fabric roles (user groups).
 Each permission set defines a list of permissions related to creating and executing TDM tasks within an environment.
 Testers can create and execute TDM tasks only if they are assigned to one of the environment's permission sets.

-A TDM environment permission set is an **optional setting** within an environment and can be created, edited or deleted by either an Admin user or the [Environment Owner](08_environment_window_general_information.md#environment-owners).
+A TDM environment permission set is an **optional configuration** within an environment and can be created, edited or deleted by either an Admin user or the [Environment Owner](08_environment_window_general_information.md#environment-owners).
 An environment without a permission set, or without testers assigned to a permission set, can only be used by Admin users or Environment Owners.

 The permission sets of an environment are displayed in the **Permission Sets tab** of the Environment window: